Foundations 2 Attendance Policy

 d.
 Should make-up activity be required following an absence, students are required to speak with the course or clerkship director directly.

 e.
 In the case of emergent absences, the Associate Deans for Curriculum or Students may submit the form on behalf of the student.

-2. For all approved clinical absences (planned or emergent), the student is responsible for notifying their direct clinical supervisor.
-For classroom-based activities (FCM seminar, IDS 113 and ARCH), students are not expected to directly inform the course leadership.
+3. For all approved clinical absences (planned or emergent), the student is responsible for notifying their direct clinical supervisor.
+For classroom-based activities (FCM seminar, IDS 113 and ARCH/PI Weeks), students are not expected to directly inform the course leadership.

-Approval Date and Governing Body: January 8, 2018, Executive Committee
+Approval Date and Governing Body: December 13, 2022, Committee on Curriculum and Educational Policy